 #1: Add citrus to marinades, dressings, and sauces

 Foods high in vitamin C include most fresh fruits and veggies, especially citrus fruits.
 Luckily, citrus is in season during the winter months making grapefruit, clementines, lemons, and limes easily accessible, affordable, and delicious.
 Keep a bowl of these on your kitchen counter to snack on or to utilize when cooking.
-Kiwifruit, mangos, and plums are a few other Vitamin C containing-fruits to add to your meals.
+Kiwifruit, mangos, and plums are a few other Vitamin C-containing fruits to add to your meals.

-TTPTip: Mix in a splash of lemon with tahini or olive oil and top roasted vegetables or salad to add extra flavor and vitamin C.
+Optimize your plate: Mix in a splash of lemon with tahini or olive oil and top roasted vegetables or salad to add extra flavor and vitamin C.

 #2: Bump Up The Fresh Produce